+Effective January 1, 2018, Section 162(m) of the Internal Revenue Code generally disallows a tax deduction to public corporations for compensation over \$1,000,000 paid to an individual who was the company's CEO, CFO or one of the company's next three other most highly compensated executive officers in any year after 2016 ("covered employee").
+Prior to January 1, 2018, Section 162(m) provided for an exception to the deduction limit for qualifying performance-based compensation if specified requirements were met, and the deduction limit did not apply to the CFO or an individual who was not the company's CEO or one of the company's three most highly compensated employees as of the last day of the fiscal year.
+The Tax Cuts and Jobs Act of 2017 amended Section 162(m) by eliminating the performance-based exception and expanding the individuals who are treated as covered employees.

-Section 162(m) of the Internal Revenue Code generally disallows a tax deduction to public corporations for compensation over \$1,000,000 paid to a company's CEO and its three other most highly compensated executive officers other than the CFO for any fiscal year.
-However, Section 162(m) exempts qualifying performance-based compensation from the deduction limit if specified requirements are met.
-The Committee has structured, and intends to continue to structure, certain performance-based compensation, including Performance Shares and annual bonuses, to executive officers who may be subject to Section 162(m) in a manner that is intended to satisfy those requirements.
-For example, in February 2016, the Committee established a limit on 2016 NEO annual bonuses based on a percentage of the Company's adjusted EBITDA for the purpose of preserving their deductibility under Section 162(m).
-However, the Committee reserves the authority to award non-deductible compensation in circumstances as it deems appropriate.
-Because of ambiguities and uncertainties as to the application and interpretation of Section 162(m) and the regulations issued thereunder, no assurance can be given, notwithstanding our efforts, that compensation intended by the Company to satisfy the requirements for deductibility under Section 162(m) does in fact do so.
-For 2016, \$1,648,692 of the compensation paid to Ms. Martore, \$341,463 of the compensation paid to Mr. Lougee, \$53,037 of the compensation paid to Mr. Williams and \$124,493 of the compensation paid to Mr. Mayman was not deductible under Section 162(m).
+Prior to 2018, the Committee structured Performance Shares and annual bonuses to executive officers in a manner that was intended to satisfy the performance-based compensation exception.
+Because of ambiguities and uncertainties as to the application and interpretation of Section 162(m) and the regulations issued thereunder, no assurance can be given, notwithstanding the Committee's efforts, that compensation intended by the Company to satisfy the requirements for deductibility under Section 162(m) does in fact do so.
+For 2017, \$584,565 of the compensation paid to Mr. Lougee and \$42,557 of the compensation paid to Mr. Mayman was not deductible under Section 162(m).